dentarg/auth0-blog/_posts/2017-01-18-deploying-javascript-apps-part-2.markdown

 layout: post
 title: "The Complete Guide To Deploying JavaScript Applications - Part 2: Single Page Applications, Logging, SSL, Media Assets Deployment"
 description: "Learn how to deploy JavaScript Single Page Applications on different platforms."
 longdescription: "Deploying JavaScript Single Page Applications can be a hassle.
-Equip yourself with the knowledge required to move your applications from development to production on different platforms in this guide."
+Equip yourself with the knowledge required to move your applications from development to production on different platforms with this guide."
-date: 2017-12-31 08:30
+date: 2017-01-18 08:30
-category: Technical guide, Frameworks, JavaScript
+category: Technical guide, Frontend, JavaScript
 design:
   bg_color: "#484C89"
   image: https://cdn.auth0.com/blog/jsdeploy/logo.png